marlam/6fs/README.md

 # Use Case

+The main purpose of writing this was to learn more about how [FUSE](https://github.com/libfuse/libfuse) works, and how file systems work in general.
+Since it is boring to write a program that cannot actually do anything useful, the use case for 6fs is this:

-6fs is useful for storing encrypted copies or backups of files on file systems that do not provide the full set of Linux/UNIX file systems features, e.g. an external USB device formatted with exfat, or a file server providing only SMB.
+6fs can store encrypted copies or backups of files on file systems that do not provide the full set of Linux/UNIX file systems features, e.g. an external USB device formatted with exfat, or a file server providing only SMB.

+(However, in all honesty: performance is abysmal for anything but small or medium scale use cases.
+That's to be expected with random-access read/write on top of six files, combined with the very basic data structures used by this file system.)

 # Features